Hampton Roads Bridge–Tunnel: Widening to four lanes

 A second bridge-tunnel was necessary with the construction of I-64 in the area.
 Work on this expansion began in 1972, and it was opened on November 1, 1976, the nineteenth anniversary of the first structures completion.
 The old bridge-tunnel was subsequently closed for renovations and reopened in 1977.
-With this, the crossing was a four lane, toll free facility, thus netting Interstate Highway standards.
+With this, the crossing was a four lane, toll free facility, thus meeting Interstate Highway standards.